oreillymedia/production-resources/oriole/index.md

 # Tips for Writing the Notebook Content<a name="writing"></a>

-* __20-30 minutes__ The Oriole should not be longer than 30 minutes.
-Explicit details can be put in the text.
+* __20-30 minutes__ The Oriole should not be longer than 30 minutes; explicit details can be put in the text.
+Essentially, an Oriole is the author explaining the progress of code through the notebook.

-* __Write an article__ The Oriole notebook should read like an article and "stand alone" with subtitles and headers, with text referring to what the blocks do.
-Feel free to mention specifics in the text that you may not have time for in the video.
+* __Write an article__ The Oriole notebook should read like an article and "stand alone" with subtitles and headers.
+The text refers to what the code does; feel free to mention specifics in the text that you may not have time for in the video.

 * __Cell output I__ It is more interesting for the user when running the cell to see output.
 Find a balance between short code blocks and making sure there is output for code blocks.
 If the code is too long, break it into multiple blocks.